-Doctors may diagnose a craniopharyngioma based on where the tumor is in the brain and how it looks on a CT scan or MRI.
-Sometimes a biopsy is required to find out the type of tumor.
-The biopsy is done during surgery, and a tissue sample is removed, using one of the following procedures:
+Doctors may think a mass is a craniopharyngioma based on where it is in the brain and how it looks on a CT scan or MRI.
+In order to be sure, a sample of tissue is needed.

-- An open biopsy (a hollow needle is inserted through a hole in the skull into the brain).
+- Open biopsy: A hollow needle is inserted through a hole in the skull into the brain.

-- A computer-guided needle biopsy (guided by a computer, a hollow needle is inserted through a small hole in the skull into the brain).
+- Computer-guided needle biopsy: A hollow needle guided by a computer is inserted through a small hole in the skull into the brain.

-- A transsphenoidal biopsy (instruments are inserted into part of the brain by going through the nose and the sphenoid bone, a butterfly-shaped bone at the base of the skull).
+- Transsphenoidal biopsy: Instruments are inserted through the nose and sphenoid bone (a butterfly-shaped bone at the base of the skull) and into the brain.

 The following laboratory test may be done on the sample of tissue that is removed: